 John Morrell is CIPE’s Regional Director for Asia and the Pacific and has been instrumental in developing the Corrosive Capital concept and groundbreaking publications on the subject.
 Morrell’s team and partners on the ground continue to provide research and data that make CIPE a definitive source of information.
 Morrell oversees a portfolio of programs in the region aimed at addressing: anti-corruption, corporate compliance, women’s economic empowerment, public and private sector governance reform, and creating political space in closed countries.

-Catherine Tai is a CIPE Senior Program Officer for Asia.
+Catherine Tai is the Deputy Regional Director for Asia at CIPE.
 She coordinates programming related to the Corrosive and Constructive Capital initiative throughout the region.
 Tai leads efforts focusing on strengthening the role of the private sector and mobilizing local networks of small and medium enterprises for constructive policy reform.
 She also manages anti-corruption initiatives that improve the monitoring of public procurement.
-Previously, Tai was the Senior Program Officer for East Asia at the Eurasia Foundation, where she provided technical assistance to civil society groups and designed new initiatives with local partners.

 Ritika Singh is a CIPE Global Program Officer and oversees cross-regional projects aimed at strengthening trust in democratic and market-oriented institutions and empowering women and youth.
 Singh also leads the Global team’s new Trust in Business initiative, which includes activities to address Corrosive and Constructive Capital concepts.
 Before joining CIPE, Singh was a Senior Manager on the Global Government Affairs and Public Policy team at Walmart.

-John Kay is a Program Officer for CIPE’s Europe and Eurasia team covering the Western Balkans.
+John Kay is a Program Manager for CIPE’s Europe and Eurasia team covering the Western Balkans.
 He coordinates CIPE’s programs in the region and supports CIPE’s cross-regional Corrosive and Constructive Capital Initiative.